masesgroup/JCOReflector/README.md

 Using this project it is possible to use .NET API in Java and all JVM enabled languages (Scala, Kotlin, and so on).

 The final output of JCOReflector are JARs: JCOReflector can be used to reflects any .NET assembly (even assembly outside the Microsoft ones) into JARs.
 You only need to reference JCOReflector.jar in the class-path and use the .NET API within a Java projects.
-A simple example is the following one:
+A simple Java example is the following one:

 ```java